sara-nl/clouddocs/create-datablocks.markdown

 4. Fill in the *Create image* form that popped up:
 	* Name: give a name meaningful for your datablock, e.g. **output data**.
 You will use this name later in your `Template`.
 	* Description (optional): give information about the datablock
-    * Type: set to `datablock`
+    * Type: set to *DATABLOCK*
     * Datastore: choose `106: ceph`
     * Check *Persistent* checkbox.
 If you omit this, your data will not be saved on the disk once you shutdown the VM.
 You can also change this flag later from the [image persistence](image_persistence) properties.
     * On the _Image location:_ group, choose radio button _Empty datablock_
-    * Give it a _Size_ in MB that is meaningful to you (e.g.: set 10000 to create a 10GB disk)
+    * Give it a _Size_ in MB that is meaningful to you (e.g. insert 10000 to create a 10GB disk)
     * Keep _FS Type_: raw
 ![add_datablock](images/add_datablock.png)
 5. Click the green button *Create* on the form, to submit it.

 >**NOTE:**
 >
 >A new image will show on the `Images` list, and it will keep in status LOCKED while it is being created.
 When it is created it will come to status READY.
+Then you *still* have to format and mount the disk.

 ## Add the new datadisk to the template